The Heroes of the Teaser: Ardmore’s Finest Hour

 Introducing How A Group Of Ardmore Men Became Guaranteed Heroes Overnight

-And, one of the most vivid accounts is that of the loss of the Schooner Teaser.
+One of the most vivid accounts is the loss of the Schooner Teaser.

 Not just because of the sad tale of the loss of life on that fateful night.
-But, also for how this event changed the lives of local men who were propelled into the realm of heroes.
+But also how this event changed the lives of local men who were propelled into the realm of heroes.

 Discover the events as they unfolded on that night.